nathankellenicki/node-poweredup/README.md

 * When used with the Boost Move Hub, the Control+ Motors do not currently accept commands (This is a known but which requires a firmware update from Lego to fix)

 * The SPIKE Prime Hub does not use Bluetooth Low Energy, so is not supported via this library.
 It is recommended you use MicroPython and Bluetooth Classic to develop for this Hub.

+* On most unix systems, you need root permissions to access bluetooth.
+You may want to [grant nodejs the access to bluetooth adapter](https://github.com/abandonware/noble#running-without-rootsudo-linux-specific)

 ### Documentation